ritza-co/replit-docs-2/docs/tutorials/build-crm-app-mongodb-nodejs.md

 ### Creating an account on Replit

-The first thing you need to do is create an account on Replit.
-You can find instructions on how to do so [here](https://www.codementor.io/garethdwyer/building-a-discord-bot-with-node-js-and-repl-it-mm46r1u8y#creating-an-account-on-replit).
-Once you're done, head back here and continue the tutorial.
+The first thing you need to do is create an account on [Replit](https://replit.com/signup).

 ### Creating an account on MongoDB Atlas